 Stage 4 – March/April onwards.
 When a project has started, a Hope for Youth Northern Ireland trustee or adviser will visit the organisation to assess how the project is progressing.
 The second tranche of the award will be made following this visit.

 Stage 5 – At the conclusion of the project.
 When the project is completed, the applicant will be requested to provide a short report covering the project’s results and expenditure.

 The trustees pay grants in two tranches:

-The first tranche will be handed over in March (this is at Stage 3 of the timetable for applications).
+The first tranche will be paid in March/April (this is at Stage 3 of the timetable for applications).
 Recipients will also be invited to attend an awards ceremony which will usually take place during the spring.

 The Applications Process

 Be aware that every year the charity receives many more applications for grants than they have the funding to support.
 Therefore the trustees screen each application to check that it conforms to the charity’s criteria and those that do not, however laudable, are screened out.

 Note that the cutoff date for applications for grants to be awarded in the following calendar year is the 31st July.